 Isolating Footfall Noise Through Ceilings

 There are not many options for soundproofing ceiling impact noise.
 Whether the structure is of wood or concrete, it requires significant resilience to isolate the intense vibrations from impact footfall noise.

 WHAT WILL WORK

 In order of highest performing to lowest performing

 Treating the issue of impact footfall noise from the ceiling below leaves only resilient sound clips as a viable option of soundproofing a ceiling.
-We recommend GenieClips® RST because of the extensive IIC testing for the clip showing exceptional performance at 80 and 100 Hz.
+For a traditional resilient sound clip approach, we recommend the GenieClips® RST because of the extensive IIC testing for the clip showing exceptional performance at 80 and 100 Hz.
 The IIC test does not include these two key frequencies, but the frequencies are still important because of the difficulty in isolating low frequencies and the number of complaints regarding low frequency footfall noise transfer.
-View the GenieClip RST.
+For a slightly different decoupling installation, we recommend the HushFrame Raft, which also has IIC tests for wood structures.
+View the GenieClip RST or HushFrame Raft.

 DAMPING WITH DECOUPLING